Dick Mize: Career

-After graduating, he had enlisted for the United States Army and was stationed at Fort Richardson.
+After graduating, Mize had enlisted for the United States Army and was stationed at Fort Richardson.
 There he learned the biathlon and joined the Army's team.
 He was selected to compete at the first biathlon world championships in 1958, which were held at Saalfelden, Austria.
 In a competition in Italy after the World Championships, he had placed 30th as part of the Army's team.
-He then participated at the 1959 North American Championships which was also a test event for the then-upcoming Winter Olympics in Squaw Valley and placed second with a time of 1:54:21.9.
-He competed in his second world championships at the Biathlon World Championships 1959 in Courmayeur, Italy.
+He then participated at the 1959 North American Championships, which was also a test event for the upcoming Winter Olympics in Squaw Valley.
+He placed second with a time of 1:54:21.9.
+He competed in his second world championships at Courmayeur, Italy in 1959.

 Mize was selected to be part of the United States' team at the 1960 Summer Olympics in Squaw Valley after the trials at Tennessee Pass.
 The biathlon team trained at Camp Hale, with Mize stating: "It was just like being home."
 He competed on February 21 in the men's 20 kilometer individual biathlon and placed 21st with a time of 1:55:56.2.
 He is credited as being Eagle County's first Olympian.
 He also competed at the 1961 National Championships and placed fourth with a time of 1:10:33.

 Later years

 He held the rank of specialist in the army.
-After he was discharged from the military, he moved to Anchorage and taught physical education and biology at East High School.
-He also coached skiing and cross-country running, eventually becoming the principal and even an administrator for the Anchorage School District.
+After he was discharged from the military, he moved to Anchorage and taught physical education and biology at East Anchorage High School.
+He also coached skiing and cross-country running, eventually becoming the principal and later an administrator for the Anchorage School District.
 He had also designed multiple cross-country skiing trails over a forty-year period, some hosting national events such as the 1969 Junior National Championships in Anchorage.
 Due to his contributions in the sport, he was inducted to the Alaska Sports Hall of Fame in 2011.
 He remained active as a skier, becoming a six-time Masters World Champion in the sport.
 Mize married Ann MacInnis Mize (née MacInnis) on July 1, 2000.
 In 2023, Mize was diagnosed with atrial flutter but recovered after a procedure.